 To date, the IPv6-based DDoS attacks have been relatively modest.
 The largest we've seen to date generated approximately 3 gigabits per second of traffic and accompanied a much larger traditional IPv4-based DDoS.

-IPv6 makes a strict blacklist on a per-IP basis much more challenging since the number of addresses available to an attacker can be significantly larger.
-This is a challenge that large blacklist operators like Spamhaus are currently thinking through.
+IPv6 makes a strict blocklist on a per-IP basis much more challenging since the number of addresses available to an attacker can be significantly larger.
+This is a challenge that large blocklist operators like Spamhaus are currently thinking through.
 While IPv6 can present a challenge to some attack filtering strategies, it also presents opportunities.
-For example, since IPv6 reduces the need for NATs and provides users addresses that are routable all the way to the end device, we believe over time IPv6 will provide the ability to build significantly more accurate whitelists.
+For example, since IPv6 reduces the need for NATs and provides users addresses that are routable all the way to the end device, we believe over time IPv6 will provide the ability to build significantly more accurate allowlists.

 We will continue to monitor overall IPv6 growth rates as well as interesting trends in IPv6-based attacks.
 In the meantime, there's no better way to celebrate World IPv6 Day than signing up for CloudFlare and ensuring your site is automatically available for the increasing percentage of users that are accessing it over IPv6.
 It's free and will only take you 5 minutes to join the modern web.